 a.
 Temperature.
 The ACT Basin area has long, warm summers, and relatively short, mild winters.
-In the southern end of the basin, the average annual temperature is 64 degrees Fahrenheit (°F) with a mean monthly range from 45 °F in January to 80 °F in July and August.
-In the northern end, the average annual temperature is 60 °F with a mean monthly range from 40 °F in January to 78 °F in July.
-Extreme temperatures recorded in the basin range from a low of minus 17 °F at Lafayette, Georgia, in January 1940 to a high of 112 °F at Centreville, Alabama, in September 1925.
+The mean annual temperature is 66.2 degrees Fahrenheit (°F) with a mean monthly range from 48.7 °F in January to 82.4 °F in July and August.
+Extreme temperatures recorded in the ACT mid-basin at Montgomery, Alabama range from a low of -5 °F in January 1899 to a high of 106 °F in August 2007 and September 1925.
 The frost-free season varies from about 200 days in the northern valleys to about 260 days in the southern part of the basin.
 The maximum, minimum, and mean monthly and annual normal temperatures for locations in or near the R. F. Henry watershed are shown on Table 4-1.
 Climatologists define a climatic normal as the arithmetic average of a climate element, such as temperature, over a prescribed 30-year time interval.
-The National Climatic Data Center (NCDC) uses a homogenous and complete dataset with no changes to the collection site or missing values to determine the 30-year normal values.
-When developing this 30-year normal dataset, the NCDC has standard methods available to them to make adjustments to the dataset for any inhomogeneities or missing data before computing normal values.
+The National Climatic Data Center (NCDC)and National Weather Service use a homogenous and complete dataset with no changes to the collection site or missing values to determine the 30-year normal values.
+When developing this 30-year normal dataset, the NCDC has standard methodology to adjust the dataset for any inhomogeneities or missing data before computing normal values.
 Extremes and average temperature data at six representative stations throughout the basin are shown on Plate 4-2.
 The location of the stations is shown on Plate 4-3.